dlhogan97/dlhogan97.github.io/_portfolio/2024-11-adventures.md

 title: "November 2024 Outdoor Adventure Overview"
 collection: portfolio
 ---
+Down to CA for a visit and first ski turns of the winter after a good storm cycle.

 ## Bear Valley and Oregon Skiing
 Opening day at Bear along with plenty of nordic skiing to brush off the cobwebs.